totvs-cloud/pflagstruct/README.md

 ## Contributing

-Contributions to the CLI Code Generation Tool are welcome!
+Contributions to the pflagstruct are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.